Motivic height zeta functions: Local Fourier transforms

-The following analysis thus refines the proof of Corollary~\ref{coro.mIie}.
+The following analysis thus refines the proof of Proposition~\ref{prop.mIie2}.
 It is very close to the one of~\cite{chambert-loir-tschinkel:2012}, except for the replacement of $p$-adic oscillatory integrals by the motivic integrals of Section~\ref{ss.mIie}.